cmollekopf/kube-project-com/getit.md

 nav-menu: yes
 ---

+Try the latest and greatest from the Kube team.

 ## For Linux
-Flatpak is recommended way to try the latest version of kube:
+Flatpak is recommended way to try the latest version of Kube:
 ```
 flatpak -y --user install --from https://files.kube-project.com/flatpak/com.kubeproject.kube.flatpakref
 flatpak run com.kubeproject.kube